Augustine of Hippo: Astrology

 Augustine's contemporaries often believed astrology to be an exact and genuine science.
-Its practitioners were regarded as true men of learning and called mathemathici.
+Its practitioners were regarded as true men of learning and called mathematici.
 Astrology played a prominent part in Manichaean doctrine, and Augustine himself was attracted by their books in his youth, being particularly fascinated by those who claimed to foretell the future.
 Later, as a bishop, he warned that one should avoid astrologers who combine science and horoscopes.
 (Augustine's term "mathematici", meaning "astrologers", is sometimes mistranslated as "mathematicians".)
 According to Augustine, they were not genuine students of Hipparchus or Eratosthenes but "common swindlers".